Home » Cub Scout Basics » 7 Easy Steps to a Useful Cub Scout Adventures Schedule

 Write down your rank’s required adventures.
 These are the adventures that you know your den will need to do.

-Each Cub Scout rank has a faith-based Duty to God adventure.
+Each Cub Scout rank has a family and reverence adventure.
 These are designed to be completed primarily by the Scout and their family.
-If you decide that this adventure will be done with the Scout's family, you can leave it off the list.
+If you decide that this adventure will be done with the Scout’s family, you can leave it off the list.

 Select the electives you want to do, and add them to the list of adventures.
-Only one elective is required for each rank, but plan more than just one, especially if your den meets over the summer.
+Only two electives are required for each rank, but plan more than that, especially if your den meets over the summer.

 Here are some things to think about during that process.
 (I’m using the Bear rank as an example.)